reposense/RepoSense/docs/DeveloperGuide.md

 ### Javascript Files
 - **api.js** - loading and parsing of the dashboard content
-- **main.js** - main controller that starts the loading of the dashboard and handles the loading of the content into different modules
+- **main.js** - main controller that handles the loading of the content into different modules
 - **v_summary.js** - module that supports the ramp chart view
 - **v_authorship.js** - module that supports the authorship view